MarkBind/markbind/docs/userGuide/reusingContents.md

 <include src="-fragment.md" />
 ```

-In `site.json` we then excluded the fragment from the page generation:
+In `site.json` we then exclude the fragment from the page generation:

 ```json
 ...